jonathanperret/paysage/README.md

 </p>

 ##### Multi-screens
-There's an how-to on the wiki explaining how to make your sketches multi-screen ready, so your they can spans multiple, separate playground (each one appearing shifted from the others)
+There's an how-to on the wiki explaining how to make your sketches multi-screen ready, so your they can span multiple, separate playground pages (each one appearing shifted from the others)

 [https://github.com/jonathanperret/paysage/wiki/Multi-screen
 ](https://github.com/jonathanperret/paysage/wiki/Multi-screen)

-*Here are images of a Code Creatures workshop making use of this technique at La Gaité in Paris, with 4 different Playground page working as a single 360º screen*
+*Here are images of a Code Créatures workshop making use of this technique at La Gaité in Paris, with 4 different Playground pages working as one Playground on a single 360º screen*

 <p align="center">
 <img src="readme-pictures/TAM0lW0PBLFE7ahW.gif" title="Using Paysage with a multi-screen enabled Code Creatures sketch">